 Before 12 weeks of age, most puppies have trouble fully controlling their urination and defecation.
 They are still prone to frequent accidents and cannot usually make it through the night without urinating.
 House training should begin as soon as you bring your new puppy home, but be prepared for the first few weeks to go slowly.
 Stick to a regular schedule, taking your puppy outside every time it eats, drinks, or wakes up from a nap.
 House training usually gets a bit easier after 12 weeks of age.

 Your puppy won't begin to get adult teeth until about 12 weeks of age.
 However, some of the baby teeth, or "milk teeth," may begin falling out between 8-12 weeks old.
 Symptoms of teething typically won't start until 12 weeks old.

 Puppies from 8-12 weeks of age are in a very important socialization period.
 This is often called a "fear stage" as puppies may seem to be afraid of everything.
 This stage is also a period of rapid learning.

-Because your new puppy will not be fully vaccinated, you must make sure she is not walking on the ground in public or getting exposed to unknown animals.
+Because your new puppy will not be fully vaccinated, you must make sure it is not walking on the ground in public or getting exposed to unknown animals.
 Find safe ways to introduce new sights, sounds, and environments.
 Expose your pup gently to new situations, acting as if it is all very normal and routine.
-Practice handling your puppy so she can get used to being held and touched in unfamiliar ways.
+Practice handling your puppy so it can get used to being held and touched in unfamiliar ways.
 Introduce your puppy to things like vet visits, nail trims, and baths, keeping everything positive.